Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 CXX := toolchain/arm-unknown-linux-gnueabi/bin/arm-unknown-linux-gnueabi-c++
 ```

-There will be a compiler for x86-64 Linux systems in the `toolchain` directory soon.
+There will be a compiler for x86-64 Linux hosts in the `toolchain` directory soon.
 If you cannot find a compiler for your host working with `ev3dev`, we recommend trying out [crosstool-NG](https://crosstool-ng.github.io/).

 You should be able now to build the project by running:
 ```